evanx/redishub-legacy/README.md

 ##### Who are you?

-I'm a professional Node, React and Redis web developer and full stack engineer based in Cape Town, working on content sites for a major news publisher.
-In my spare time, I work on my Github projects that invariably align with my professional interests.
+I'm a web developer based in Cape Town, working on content sites for a news publisher, using Node, React and Redis.
+In my spare time, I work on my Github projects.
 Previously, I've been a Java enterprise developer, PostgreSQL DBA and Linux engineer.
-That's why I love bash shell so much ;)
+I'm also fond of bash shell programming.
+Find me at https://twitter.com/@evanxsummers.

 ##### What technology is behind a RedisHub keyspace?